 From Table 1 we can see that compared to the rural sector, households in urban India are generally richer and have higher MPCE.
 Rural households tend to allocate a higher share of their budget to food than their urban counterparts.
 Despite the increase in monthly MFE over time, Indian households spent relatively less on food in 2011-12 than 1987-88, with the average share of food in total expenditure falling from 51% to 37% for urban households and from 58% to 43% for rural households.

 In terms of food consumption, we see from Table 1 that rural households purchase relatively more cereals while urban households have a relatively more diverse diet.
 Even with the extensive set of government policies in place to distribute food grains to the poor, cereal consumption recorded the largest decrease among all the food groups.
 From 1987-88 to 2011-12, the average calorie intake from cereals of urban and rural households decreased by 141 kcal and 348 kcal respectively.
-Similar decline in the dietary importance of cereals has been observed in previous studies on Indian food consumption (Deaton and Drèze 2009; Smith 2015).
+Similar declines in the dietary importance of cereals have been observed in previous studies on Indian food consumption (Deaton and Drèze 2009; Smith 2015).

 2.2.
 Quality adjusted unit values (prices)

-The NSS does not collect market prices for food items faced by households like most food surveys.
-Therefore, the common practice is to proxy prices with unit values obtained by dividing expenditure with quantity bought.
+As with most food surveys, the NSS does not collect market prices for food items faced by households.
+It is common practice to proxy prices with unit values obtained by dividing expenditure by quantity bought.
 This approach can exaggerate actual price differences across markets as product quality is not captured in the data.
 Unit values may also exhibit measurement error due to the failure of household to accurately recall expenditure and quantity consumed.
 Thus, unit values need to be corrected before being used as a proxy for market prices.

 Following Majumder et al. (2012), we adjust the initial unit values calculated from the NSS for each round, using the following Ordinary Least Squares (OLS) model: